elyra-ai/examples/pipelines/run-generic-pipelines-on-apache-airflow/README.md

 1. From the _Runtime configuration_ drop down select the runtime configuration you just created.

 1. Start the pipeline run.
-The pipeline artifacts (notebooks, Python scripts and file input dependencies) are gathered, packaged, and uploaded to cloud storage.
-The pipeline is compiled, and the DAG uploaded to the configured GitHub repository branch.
+The pipeline artifacts (notebooks, scripts and file input dependencies) are gathered, packaged, and uploaded to cloud storage.
+Elyra generates a DAG and pushes it to the GitHub repository branch that you've specified in the runtime configuration.

-   Each time you run a pipeline with the same name, it is uploaded to the GitHub repository branch as a new version, allowing for comparison between pipeline runs.
+   The DAG name is derived from the pipeline name and concatenated with the current timestamp.
+Therefore the GitHub repository contains a DAG file for each pipeline run that you initiate from the Visual Pipeline Editor or the Elyra CLI.

    ![Pipeline run submitted confirmation message](doc/images/run-submission-confirmation.png)